CS3219-AY2324S1-G04/peerprep_question_service/README.md

 **Scheduled Question Deleter**

 - Periodically deletes all questions that are scheduled to be deleted.
-- Should be scheduled to run periodically (e.g. once a day via a Cronjob)
+- Should be scheduled to run periodically (e.g. once a day via a Cronjob).
 - Corresponds to the [Scheduled Question Deleter](#scheduled-question-deleter) docker image.

 **Main Database**